 One of the many examples being ‘Learnings & Education’.
 When you make a big switch by intelligently combining digital and traditional management methods, you do it for both – business leaders and their employees.
 Therefore, thorough coaching and team training on the subject is important and more of a necessity.

-A boost to employee performance and motivation
+A boost to employee performance and motivation goals at workplace

 This way each employee is able to clearly visualise their individual work contribution and what impact it is creating on business overall.
 Moreover, this is a great way in outlining everyday activities and responsibilities attached to individual roles.
 In fact, it helps in career development as employees will have an exact description of how their contribution is closely tied to business KPIs.
 It will further make it clear why their role exists and how it impacts the company’s overall performance.